 For Maggie, given her condition, she shouldn't be killing Saviors.
 However, just because she's pregnant doesn't mean she's any less protective or defensive.
-Like by having a bun in the oven, she automatically forgets how a gun works or how to stick a knife in the base of a zombie's skull.
-Glenn struggled with killing people/kills people, but we don't question or doubt if it makes him less of a capable husband or father.
+By having a bun in the oven, she automatically forgets how a gun works or how to stick a knife in the base of a zombie's skull?
+Glenn struggles with killing people, but we don't question or doubt if it makes him less of a capable husband or father.

 No, Greg, No.

 I didn't want to mention he who shall not be named (Morgan) but this interesting little nugget came up while I was writing this post.
 And, I'M SO FRUSTRATED.

 Greg says is that Morgan stopping Carol from killing the Wolf would've caused Denise's death, for Carl to die and Rick to turn into a tortured man.
 He is perpetuating the man saves woman agenda, AND he is so wrong, here.

 If Carol had killed the Wolf, Morgan would NOT have had any reason to lure Denise away from the infirmary into his house to take care of the Wolf.
 Therefore, Carol and Morgan would NOT have been knocked out cold by the Wolf.
 Denise would NOT have taken Denise hostage into the sea of walkers.
 The Wolf would NOT have been able to reach out for Denise from the walkers BECAUSE HE'D BE DEAD.
 SHE WOULDN'T BE AT MORGAN'S HOUSE IN THE FIRST PLACE.

 Carol not killing the Wolf set a chain reaction, yes.
 But to insinuate that Carol would've set off the opposite chain of events if she killed him is wrong.
 Because if you change one thing, you change everything.